MJKWoolnough/jslib/README.md

 console.log(request.request(10));
 ```

-This example shows how a function can responsd to 'queries', with the following being printed to the console:
+This example shows how a function can respond to 'queries', with the following being printed to the console:
 ```
 0
 11